PaulSchweizer/DungeonCrawler/README.md

 # Unity
 - [ ] Levelbuilder
-    - [ ] Read Json and build the level
+    - [x] Read Json and build the level
-    - [ ] Testing tiles are forest, clearing and cliffs for now
+    - [x] Testing tiles are forest and clearing for now
+    - [x] Dynamically build levels
     - [ ] Add enemies to the tiles
     - [ ] Add treasure to the tiles
     - [ ] Add Quest things to the tiles
-    - [ ] Dynamically build levels

 # Different interaction levels in the game
 Worldmap